To say the fitness ecommerce industry is pumping would be an understatement.

 Table of contents:

 - How to build your own fitness ecommerce store

 The fitness ecommerce market

-The global online fitness market exploded at the beginning of the COVID-19 pandemic in 2020.
+The global online fitness market exploded in recent years.
 People being stuck at home, without access to gyms and fitness clubs, meant that businesses offering home delivery and virtual fitness services experienced exponential growth.